-RESTORATIVE PRACTICES are a positive, disruptive force to realizing greater equity in education and stronger relationships.
-When implemented holistically, Restorative Practices help develop a culture where everyone’s voice is heard and valued and relationships become the cornerstone of the community.
-Instead of top-down punitive practices that further erode relationships, Restorative Practices put the emphasis on relationships, collaborative problem solving and collective responsibility.
+RESTORATIVE PRACTICES employ a strengths-based approach to form stronger relationships and realize greater equity in education.
+When implemented holistically, restorative practices help develop a culture where everyone’s voice is heard and valued and relationships become the cornerstone of the community.
+Restorative practices work from the viewpoint of “with” rather than “to”, putting the emphasis on relationships, collaborative problem solving and collective responsibility.

-The central goal of the Transforming School Culture Through Restorative Practices is a culture shift to one of equity and shared responsibility.
-In order for this shift to occur, youth and adults must be at the table in a true partnership.
-Often restorative practices are implemented by adults on behalf of students.
-In contrast, in this graduate course students will sit side-by side as full partners with adults as they craft, implement and assess their RP action plans over the course of the year.
-This yearlong professional learning community will support middle and high schools at all phases of implementation and growth.
+The central goal of Transforming School Culture Through Restorative Practices is a culture shift to one of equity and shared responsibility.
+For this shift to occur, youth and adults must be at the table together in authentic partnership.
+Often restorative practices are implemented by adults on behalf of students; however, in this program students will sit side-by-side as full partners with adults as they craft, implement and assess their restorative practices action plan over the course of the year.
+This year-long professional learning supports middle and high school teams at all phases of implementation and growth.
 Teams typically consist of 2-4 adults and up to 8 youth partners.

 - Improve school culture and climate for youth and adults

-- Ensure all students are productive contributing members of the community
+- Ensure all students are engaged and contributing members of the community

-- Improve academic outcomes and close the achievement gap by keep youth in a learning environment
+- Improve academic outcomes and close the opportunity gap by creating an inclusive learning environment for all youth

 - Reduce educational services lost due to in and out of school suspensions and expulsion by keeping students in the classroom and learning

-- Work in collaboration with any existing Responsive Classroom/Developmental Design, mindfulness and personalized learning practices.
-Restorative Practices are a paradigm shift, not a program or initiative.
+- Work in collaboration with any existing Responsive Classroom/Developmental Design, mindfulness, and personalized learning practices.

-Adult learners enroll in a three-credit graduate course from Southern New Hampshire University or receive professional development hours toward recertification.
+Adult learners can enroll in a three-credit graduate course from Southern New Hampshire University or receive professional development hours toward recertification.
 High school students can create an independent study and receive proficiency-based high school credits for their efforts.
 Expectations for adult and youth participants remain the same regardless of the source of credit.
 This professional learning community experience includes:

-We will sustain a threaded community throughout the year by means of Google classroom, reflecting on relevant readings, resources and experiences, and sharing field-based experiences.
-See course syllabus for more details.
+We will sustain a threaded community throughout the year by means of Google classroom, reflecting on relevant readings, resources, and experiences, and sharing field-based experiences.

 Email: email@example.com UP phone: 802-552-8140